Aprilmin/AsyncMMBF/README.md

 # AsyncMMBF
-The implementation of "Multimodal Fusion with Block Term Decomposition for Asynchronous Federated Learning"
+The implementation of "Multimodal Fusion with Block Term Decomposition for Asynchronous Federated Learning".
+All simulations are conducted using the PyTorch framework on a computer equipped with an Intel Core i7-12700 CPU, 32GB of memory, and an NVIDIA GeForce RTX 3090 GPU.

 # Project Strcuture
 ```
 |--UTD // codes running on UTD dataset